kserve/website/docs/modelserving/data_plane/data_plane.md

 By implementing this protocol both inference clients and servers will increase their utility and portability by operating seamlessly on platforms that have standardized around this API.
 Kserve's inference protocol is endorsed by NVIDIA
-Triton Inference Server, TensorFlow Serving, and ONNX Runtime Server.
+Triton Inference Server, TensorFlow Serving, and TorchServe.

 ![Data Plane](../../images/dataplane.jpg)
 <br> Note: Protocol V2 uses /infer instead of :predict